thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 **Fetch the requested URL and check if it is a HTML page**

 We start by fetching the requested URL and checking its mime-type.
 We do this because, for this tutorial, we are only worried about modifying the content of the web page the user has requested.
-We _could_ apply this Cloudflare Worker to an API response instead - in which case we would check if the content type is `application/json`.
+We _could_ apply this Cloudflare Worker to an API response instead, in which case we might check if the content type is `application/json`.

 We do these steps first because if the response is not a HTML page, then we want to return it back to the browser as soon as possible without running any other code.

 **Get the request's country**

-We then use the `gaw-plugin-cloudflare-workers` to fetch the location from the Cloudflare `request` object that we have access to via the `fetch` function.
+We then use the `gaw-plugin-cloudflare-workers` to get the location from the Cloudflare `request` object that we have access to via the `fetch` function.

 ### Testing the code